-Oil set for biggest weekly gain since July on trade dispute hopes
+Oil prices fall but set for big weekly gain on trade dispute hopes

 U.S., Russian, Saudi crude oil production - here

-Reporting by Aaron Sheldrick; editing by Richard Pullin and Christian Schmollinger
+Reporting by Aaron Sheldrick; editing by Christian Schmollinger and Richard Pullin